 Mr. Qirngnuq (interpretation): Thank you, Madam Chairperson.
 I will try to clarify my question.
-When COVID-19 started in 2019 when we first heard about it, the students had to stop going to school.
-There needed to be some planning as to what they were going to do once school reopened.
-Maybe we know better about what is going to happen in the near future about schooling.
+When COVID started in 2019 and we first heard about it, the students had to stop going to school.
+There needed to be some planning done so that the students could complete their studies while in-school instruction was cancelled.
+In thinking of that, maybe there is now a strategy on schooling in the near future, Madam Chairperson.
 Thank you.

 Hon.
-David Joanasie (interpretation): Thank you, Mr. Speaker.
-I understood that Madam Chairperson.
+David Joanasie (interpretation): Thank you.
+I'm starting to understand him.
+Madam Chairperson, I think he's talking about graduation.
 I don't have the information with me.
-It has to do with the bill, but not really.
-The question is not really about the bill.
-Maybe the member will have to ask more questions.
+It touches on the bill slightly, but the question is not really about the bill.
+Maybe the member can ask that question through another forum and I can be more prepared for his question.
 Thank you, Madam Chairperson.

 Chairperson (interpretation): Thank you, Minister Joanasie.
 Mr. Qirngnuq, did you understand the response?

 Do you have another question?
 Mr. Qirngnuq.

 Mr. Qirngnuq (interpretation): Thank you, Madam Chairperson.
-I was trying to ask that question but I don't think my question was understood.
+I was trying to ask that question, but I don't think it was understood.
 I'm not sure how to make my question any clearer.

-Maybe it will become clearer in the future and I can ask a proper question in the future.
+Maybe it will become clearer in the future and I can ask a proper question at a later date.
 Thank you, Madam Chairperson.

-Chairperson: Thank you.
+Chairperson (interpretation): Thank you as well.
 Mr. Netser.

 Mr. Netser (interpretation): Thank you, Madam Chairperson.
-I think I have two questions.
-It is good to see this bill as we are going to pass it for students going to school and they will be provided more assistance.
+I think I only have two questions.
+It is good to see this bill as we are going to pass it so that students going to college will be provided more assistance.

-We are all aware that through Makigiaqta, which was introduced through Nunavut Tunngavik Incorporated, they have millions of dollars in funding, and to my knowledge, for the benefit of Nunavut beneficiaries in order to further their education.
+We are all aware that through Makigiaqta, which was introduced through Nunavut Tunngavik Incorporated, they have millions of dollars in funding, and to my knowledge, it is for the benefit of Nunavut beneficiaries to further their education.

-I would like to ask the minister; our students work very hard in their schooling, and they try very hard to concentrate on their studies with the money that they have that is not sufficient.
-They are concerned with how they are going to get food and they have children.
+I would like to ask the minister; our students work very hard in their schooling and they try very hard to concentrate on their studies.
+With the money that they have that is insufficient, they are concerned with how they are going to get food and they have children.
+That's what I have been told numerous times since I became MLA.

-I have been told numerous times since I became MLA, maybe through Makigiaqta, through the Department of Education, have they given their wishes to provide assistance, here is some money that we can provide assistance so for students who are advancing.
-Has Nunavut Tunngavik Incorporated shown their willingness to provide assistance to those students who are pursuing higher education?
+Has Makigiaqta informed the Department of Education of their wishes to provide assistance, such as "Here is some money that we can provide as assistance because we also want to see our students succeed"?
+Has Tunngavik shown their willingness to provide assistance to our students who are pursuing higher education?
 Thank you, Madam Chairperson.

 Hon.
 David Joanasie (interpretation): Thank you, Madam Chairperson.
-Through Makigiaqta, to my understanding, they get applications from which ever organization.
-People apply for funding through Makigiaqta for those who want to go to college or university, or other training.
+Through Makigiaqta, to my understanding, they get applications from any organization.
+People can apply for funding through Makigiaqta if they want to go to college or receive other training and the applications are reviewed through that process.

-The applications are reviewed through that process, and as a board member for Nunavut Arctic College, along with the Minister of Human Resources, we are government representatives on the board of directors.
-We met with regional Inuit organizations in January, and we have been planning on other items for future meetings and we will probably be reviewing applications at that time.
+As a board member for Arctic College, along with the Minister of Human Resources, we are government representatives on the board of directors.
+We met with the presidents of the regional Inuit organizations in January, and we have been planning on other items for future meetings and we will probably be reviewing applications at that time.
+However, we have not considered an increase in FANS from Makigiaqta to date.

-However, the increase in FANS from Makigiaqta, we have not considered that to date.
-I'll reiterate; Mr. Netser stated that some of his constituents had a shortage of funds and they tried very hard to get more.
-I'll maybe reiterate that the loan can be increased through an application to FANS if they point out how necessary it is and become involved.
-Yes, they need that.
-They can apply for more for Nunavummiut through FANS.
+I'll reiterate, as Mr. Netser stated that some of his constituents have a shortage of funds, which causes some hardship.
+I'll maybe reiterate that the (interpretation ends) needs assessed loan (interpretation) can be increased through an application to FANS which clearly outlines why it is necessary and then the need is determined.
+Nunavummiut can apply for more funding through FANS.
 Thank you, Madam Chairperson.